funkygao/fae/README.md

     - some programs are not web based, e,g. batch, can be implemented as any language you like
 *   Most large scale site use SOA as infrastructure

-### Features
+### Highlights

+*   Easy extending for more servants(RPC service)
+*   Cluster based servants that can delegate(proxyed) to remote servants based on dup consitent hash
-*   use multicast to auto discover fae peers for delegation
+*   Use multicast to auto discover fae peers for delegation
+*   Highly usage of mem to improve latancy & throughput
+*   Merge recent requests to reduce backend service load
+*   Fallback to mem when backend storage fails
+    - requires session sticky to work
+    - mem as response, and auto retry backend storage
+    - when threshold retries reached, put to message queue for latter more retries
+*   Easy graceful degrade for OPS
+    - auto
+    - manual

+### Servants

 *   local LRU cache shared among processes
 *   memcache servant
 *   mongodb servant with transaction support
 *   distributed logger servant
+*   idmap servent...
+*   user account servant...

 ### Requirement